Neighborhoods, USA Board Elections

 • Must be a member of the organization at least one year prior to becoming a candidate.

-• To ensure a regional balance, as well as an equitable representation of all community interests, there shall not exceed more than two current board members serving from the same city.
+• To ensure a regional balance, as well as an equitable representation of all community interests, there shall not exceed more than two (2) current board members serving from the same city, and no more than three (3) from the same state.

 • Must have attended one previous NUSA conference within the last 3 years.